Get a good start

 - How should I take the medication?
 For example, is it a pill or tablet that must be swallowed?
 Should I take it on an empty or full stomach?
 Should I avoid taking it with other medications?

 - Should I expect to feel different when I start taking the medication, or will it be unnoticeable to me?

 - How might I know that the medication is working or not working?

 - What are the warning signs or symptoms that mean I should stop taking the medication and call my doctor?

 There are many patient assistance programs available to help with the cost of prescription drugs.
 Your healthcare team may have information about these programs, or you can visit these sites to find out more information:

 Always take medication as prescribed by your doctor

-It is important not to cut corners when taking medication.
+It is important for you to take your medication exactly as it is prescribed by your physician.
 Your doctor prescribes medication based on your specific needs and this may differ from how it is prescribed for others.
 For example, a medication or specific dose of medication that works for your best friend may not work for you.

 Keep an up-to-date list of the medications that you take on a regular basis